The Princess Diaries (film): Casting

 Chase decided that the main cast's ethnicity would remain faithful to the novel because Mia and Clarisse rule a European country, and the producer preferred to "make good movies" as opposed to only African-American films.
-Anne Hathaway was cast in the lead role of Mia Thermopolis after Juliette Lewis turned it down.
-Aged eighteen at the time, The Princess Diaries was Hathaway's first major film role, for which she auditioned during a 26-hour layover in Los Angeles, California while traveling to New Zealand to film The Other Side of Heaven (2001).
+Aged eighteen at the time, Anne Hathaway was cast in the lead role of Mia Thermopolis after Juliette Lewis turned it down.
+The Princess Diaries was Hathaway's first major film role, for which she auditioned during a 26-hour layover in Los Angeles, California while traveling to New Zealand to film The Other Side of Heaven (2001).
 Her only prior acting credit had been in the short-lived television series Get Real.
 Hathaway recalled that she fell out of her chair out of nervousness, and her inherent clumsiness is credited with impressing Marshall.
-Several established young actresses had been considered for the role, including Reese Witherspoon, Kirsten Dunst, Alicia Silverstone, Jessica Biel, Claire Danes, Kate Hudson, Cameron Diaz, Drew Barrymore, Sarah Michelle Gellar, Brittany Murphy, Katie Holmes, Christina Applegate, Kate Beckinsale and Eva Mendes, while Liv Tyler was deemed a front-runner.
+Several established young actresses had been considered for the role, including Reese Witherspoon, Kirsten Dunst, Natalie Portman, Scarlett Johansson, Alicia Silverstone, Jessica Biel, Claire Danes, Kate Hudson, Cameron Diaz, Drew Barrymore, Sarah Michelle Gellar, Brittany Murphy, Katie Holmes, Christina Applegate, Kate Beckinsale, and Eva Mendes, while Liv Tyler was deemed a front-runner.
 Christy Carlson Romano was unable to audition due to scheduling conflicts while filming the Disney Channel series Even Stevens.
-Marshall's granddaughters ultimately convinced the director to cast Hathaway over Tyler because they felt that she possessed the more "princess-like hair".
+Marshall's granddaughters convinced the director to cast Hathaway over Tyler because they felt that she possessed the more "princess-like hair".
 The actress was cast based solely on her audition, without performing a screen test.
-Although Marshall believed several other candidates seemed capable of embodying Mia's comedic side, he felt only Hathaway possessed "the grace and authority" required to deliver the character's climactic speech.
-Hathaway identified with her character's personality and struggles with self-confidence, drawing similarities between Mia's shyness and her own awkwardness in high school.
+While Marshall believed that several other candidates seemed capable of embodying Mia's comedic side, he felt that only Hathaway possessed "the grace and authority" required to deliver the character's climactic speech.
+Hathaway identified with Mia's personality and struggles with self-confidence, drawing similarities between the character's shyness and her own awkwardness in high school.
 For Marshall, Hathaway's appearance and performance were reminiscent of Julia Roberts, whom he had directed to great success in the romantic comedy Pretty Woman (1990).
 He described her as a fusion of Roberts, comedian Harpo Marx, and his own sister, actress-director Penny Marshall.
-Hathaway gained weight for the role to closer resemble "a regular teen".
+Hathaway gained weight for the role to more closely resemble "a regular teen".

-A semi-retired Julie Andrews was cast as Queen Clarisse Renaldi, the actress' first Disney role since Mary Poppins (1964).
-The character of Mia's grandmother was expanded specifically with Andrews in mind.
+Julie Andrews was cast as Clarisse Renaldi, in her first Disney role since Mary Poppins (1964).
+The character was expanded significantly for the film, compared to the novel.